MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/get-started/virtual-dc/virtualized-domain-controllers-hyper-v.md

 While you can technically use snapshots or copies of VHD files to restore a backup, we don't recommend using these methods for the following reasons:

-- If you copy or clone a VHD file, the file becomes stale because its database version number doesn't automatically update when you restore it.
+- If you copy or clone a VHD file, the database becomes stale because its database version number isn't automatically updated when you restore it.
 As a result of this inconsistency in tracking numbers means that if you start the VHD in normal mode, you can potentially cause a [USN rollback](#usn-and-usn-rollback).

-- Snapshots can cause USN rollbacks in Windows Server 2008 R2 and later.
-While Windows Server 2012 and Windows Server 2016 are compatible with snapshots, snapshots don't provide the type of stable, permanent backup history you need to consistently restore your system during disaster scenarios.
-The Visual SourceSafe (VSS)-based production snapshots you can create in Windows Server 2016 Hyper-V and later also aren't compatible with BitLocker that can cause potential security issues.
+- While Windows Server 2016 and later is compatible with snapshots, snapshots don't provide the type of stable, permanent backup history you need to consistently restore your system during disaster scenarios.
+The Volume Shadow Copy Service (VSS)-based snapshots you can create in Windows Server 2016 Hyper-V and later also aren't compatible with BitLocker that can cause potential security issues.
 This issue prevents the Active Directory database engine from accessing the database containing the snapshot when Hyper-V tries to mount the snapshot volume.

 > [!NOTE]
 > The shielded VM project described in [Guarded fabric and shielded VMs](/windows-server/security/guarded-fabric-shielded-vm/guarded-fabric-and-shielded-vms-top-node) has a Hyper-V host driven backup as a non-goal for maximum data protection of the guest VM.